Bashoeb/Module_18_CitiBike/README.md

 **Module 18 - Challenge - CitiBike Data Analysis**

 Welcome to the Citi Bike Trip Analysis!
 In this assignment, I have conducted a comprehensive analysis of the Citi Bike Trip History Log.
-Through the utilization of Tableau, I have curated insightful visualizations, crafted interactive dashboards, and prepared a final presentation to effectively communicate my findings.
+Through the utilization of Tableau, I have curated insightful visualizations, crafted interactive dashboards.

 **Tableau Dashboard Link**